empathicqubit/vscode-cc65-debugger/README.md

 ## Using Mesen-X with NES

 To use Mesen-X with NES, download Mesen-X and set your `cc65vice.mesenDirectory` setting to the path where Mesen-X is.
 The file should be named `Mesen.exe`.
-Additionally, disable the `cc65vice.runAhead` setting.
 Then add NES to your targets in your `Makefile`:

 ```
 TARGETS := nes